sbegaudeau/alma-m2-2015/mda.md

 Create a double click tool for the mapping folder.
 In the begin part of this tool, add a navigation operation to navigate to an Explorer Diagram.
 Make sure that this diagram will be created if it does not exist.

-You should not be able to easily create new folders, pages and modules in your diagram and navigate inside easily.
+You should now be able to easily create new folders, pages and modules in your diagram and navigate inside easily.

 ### Components Diagram